 Examples of this are provided below.

 The spreadsheet below shows three examples, in which the Excel Rand function is used to generate random numbers between different limits.

 |1||=RAND( )||- returns a random real number between 0 and 1|

 |2||=RAND( ) * 100||- returns a random number between 0 and 100|

 |3||=RAND( ) * (1.2 - 0.8) + 0.8||- returns a random number between 0.8 and 1.2|

 Note that the above formulas will return a different random number every time the spreadsheet recalculates.
 To force a recalculation at any time, press the F9 key.

-Further information on the Excel Rand Function is provided on the Microsoft Office website.
+Further details of the Excel Rand Function are provided on the Microsoft Office website.